WilhelmOks/JoyRant/README.md

 ⏹️ Weekly rants

-⏹️ Search
+⏹️ Search for rants and users

-⏹️ User profiles
+🚧 User profiles

+⏹️ Subscribe to a user

 ✅ Upvoting/Downvoting in feed